HimesGroup/BMIN503_Final_Project/README.md

 # BMIN503/EPID600 Final Project

+## Project Overview
+Final Project Introduction: This final project aims to look at how health system factors may contribute to subconscious bias towards pregnant individuals based on their health status.

+This repository contains a qmd of my code, and an html output.
+I am still working on my introduction and background.My analysis is done though I am still looking for ways to improve the visualizations of models and plots so that they are easily interpreted.
+I appreciate any and all feedback.
+Thank you!

 This repository contains templates for your final written report and GitHub repository.
 Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.

 1. To start, **fork** this BMIN503_Final_Project repository.